stevemanavalan/IRTEX/README.md

 ## To run this java application below are the steps to follow :

   ### Feature Extraction runnable JAR name : mpegfeatures.jar
+  #### The mpegfeatures.jar can be found at Java/MPEGFeatureExtractor/mpegfeatures.jar in this repository
   ### To Extract complete dataset features :
     Command : java -jar mpegfeatures.jar -f cifar10/cifar10/train
        • -f : token to indicate dataset feature generation